 - You can target based on the user’s interests.

 - Sync customer data and build a lookalike audience

 - Qualifying traffic through showing product videos that describe the product details and prices

 Solo ads are not the best option for eCom product promotions because of the lack of targeting options and traffic scarcity.
+However, you can use solo ads for eCommerce product promotions if you follow the right strategies.
 You can get Google ads to work for eCom products, but it can be tricky.